5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 ```shell
 sysctl machdep.xcpm.mode
 ```
-The output should be `0`, indicating that the `X86PlatformPlugin` is not loaded.
+The output should be `0`, indicating that the `X86PlatformPlugin` is not loaded, which is good in this case.

 ### Fixing Sleep issues
 If you have issues with sleep, run the following commands in Terminal: